My thoughts are bigger than myself, that I sometimes feel I wasn’t the one who wrote them.

 I became afraid of failure, so I avoided failure and by avoiding failure I was avoiding my dreams.
 I tried so many things, things that weren’t part of my dream, I felt like I was living in a whirlpool, whirlpool of my own thoughts.
 I always compared my mind to the “starry night” of Van Gogh, beautiful painting actually but doesn’t feel well when your own mind looks like it.

 The good news is that my thoughts transformed, I repainted my mind with a more peaceful and relaxing one, I painted it with calmness and peace.
-My mind now looks like the sea on sunset, very calm and determined, I’m free from all the chains that were suffocating the child inside me.
+My mind now looks like the sea of sunset, very calm and determined, I’m free from all the chains that were suffocating the child inside me.

 I freed myself from toxic people, people that no matter how talented or good you are they’ll manage to put you down; I freed myself from my old thoughts.
 I replaced the “can’t” by “I can”.
 I used to be that person who is always there for people to cheer them up and help them reach their goals, I used to be the person who gives others the best and gives thyself almost nothing, I noticed that I was giving people what I wanted to receive, hoping that one day someone will give me what I need and then I realized that no one will ever know what I really want as much as I do, and no one will really care for my own dream as I do, so I took the decision to waste my energy on myself because I’m the most person in need.

-I also learnt that for each thing you lose you win something else…I met really beautiful people, unique, smart, and different.
-They worked really hard and struggled too much to be where they are today, they may not be perfect; they still have their insecurities, flaws and fears but those people worked hard and are still willing to work harder to be the best version of themselves.
+I also learned that for each thing you lose you win something else…I met really beautiful people, unique, smart, and different.
+They worked really hard and struggled too much to be where they are today, they may not be perfect; they still have their insecurities, flaws, and fears but those people worked hard and are still willing to work harder to be the best version of themselves.

 Today I can’t pretend that I’ve reached all of my goals, but at least I started paving the way towards my dreams.
 I’m still scared but I’ve become addicted to that beautiful feeling of fulfillment after I face my fears.
 I still have doubts but I know that I can never be 100% sure of anything.